TelosGlobal/claim_rewards/README.md

 `cleos wallet lock -n WALLET_NAME`

 5a.
 COPY THE WALLET from `$HOME/telos-wallet` folder to `$HOME/eosio-wallet
-- NOTE:  I'm not sure why, but seems tecleos looks for this wallet in the eosio-wallet folder ¯\\_(ツ)_/¯
+- NOTE:  I'm not sure why, but seems cleos looks for this wallet in the eosio-wallet folder ¯\\_(ツ)_/¯

 `cp $HOME/telos-wallet/YOUR_WALLET_NAME.wallet $HOME/eosio-wallet/.`